vbocan/qrng-data-diode/docs/quantis-bridge-article.md

 # QRNG Bridge Service: Requirements Document

 ## Document Metadata
-- **Document Title**: Requirements Specification for Rust-Based Quantum Random Number Generator (QRNG) Bridge Service with Split A-B Architecture
+- **Document Title**: Requirements Specification for Rust-Based Quantum Random Number Generator (QRNG) Bridge Service with Split EC-EG Architecture
 - **Version**: 1.0
 - **Date**: November 05, 2025
 - **Author(s)**: [User's Name/Organization] (with conceptual input from Grok 4, xAI)
 - **Purpose**: This document provides a comprehensive, formal specification of requirements for a software-based bridge service that exposes a locally networked Quantis QRNG appliance to external clients.
-It synthesizes discussions on architecture, security, features, and innovations, adopting a split A-B design to emulate a data diode for unidirectional data flow.
+It synthesizes discussions on architecture, security, features, and innovations, adopting a split EC-EG design to emulate a data diode for unidirectional data flow.
 The service addresses network restrictions, rate limiting, and security concerns while enabling creative extensions for quantum entropy applications.
 This serves as a foundational artifact for development, testing, and a potential SoftwareX submission.
 - **Audience**: Developers, security architects, researchers in quantum computing and cryptography.
 - **Assumptions**: The Quantis appliance is accessible via HTTPS at `https://random.cs.upt.ro` within the internal network, providing random data in binary format (e.g., via `GET /random?bytes=N`).
 It has inherent rate limits (e.g., ~1 Mbps).
 The service will be implemented in Rust for safety and performance.
 Open-source under MIT license.
 - **References**: Internal discussions on MITM proxying, data diode emulation, Rust peculiarities, and innovative features.